What they do

 Education and training

-To become a mechanical engineering draftsperson you usually need to complete a qualification in technical or mechanical engineering.
+To become a mechanical engineering draftsperson you usually need to gain a qualification in technical engineering or engineering drafting.

-The Certificate III in Engineering – Technical, Diploma of Engineering – Technical, and the Diploma of Engineering – Technical (Mechanical) are offered at registered training organisations throughout Western Australia.
+Certificate III in Engineering – Technical, Certificate IV in Engineering Drafting, the Diploma of Engineering – Technical, and the Diploma of Engineering – Technical (Mechanical) are offered at TAFE colleges and registered training organisations throughout Western Australia.
+Browse courses through Jobs and Skills WA and search on the My Skills website to find a registered provider near you.

 Apprenticeships and traineeships